About Core Strokes®

 Origins, philosophy, and the living path of embodied transformation.

-A practice where breath, fascia, and soul weave into presence
+A living bodymind approach where breath, fascia, relationship, and presence become pathways of transformation.

 The Heart of the Method

-Core Strokes® is an integrative bodymind approach within the broader field of somatic psychotherapy—a form of therapy that works directly with the body as part of psychological healing (see What is Somatic Psychotherapy?).
+Core Strokes® is an integrative bodymind approach situated within the broader field of somatic psychotherapy and embodied therapeutic practice.

 Origins & Lineage